mattyhryan/mattyhryan.github.io/_pages/about.md

 *Social Cognition & Perception, Social Hierarchies, Morality*

 My research interests lie at the intersection of social/organizational psychology and behavioral science.
 From a basic science perspective, I am interested in examining the effects of social hierarchies and morality on how we perceive ourselves and evaluate others.
+On the more applied end, I am interested in using the behavioral insights gained from this theoretical research to design interventions aimed at reducing discrimination and promoting inclusivity and pro-social behaviors.

-To understand how individuals' social cognition, emotions, and actions are affected by their position in power and status hierarchies, my research draws on social psychological and evolutionary theories.
+To understand how individuals' social cognition, emotions, and behaviors are affected by their position in power and status hierarchies, my research draws on social psychological and evolutionary theories.
 I am also interested in how hierarchies are formed and how they shape social interactions.

 In the moral domain, I am interested in how we respond to positive and negative deviant behaviors, the factors that motivate norm deviance and adherence, and the role of morality in impression formation and social categorization processes.

-On the more applied end, I am interested in using this theoretical research to design interventions aimed at reducing discrimination and promoting inclusivity and pro-social behaviors.

 If you are interested in working together (or simply chatting), please feel free to get in touch.